ballerina-platform/ballerina-distribution/examples/websub-webhook-sample/websub_webhook_sample.md

 # WebSub service - Consume github events

-Ballerina provides the capability to easily introduce subscriber services that are WebSub-compliant.
-Ballerina WebSub subscribers can specify the topic and hub to which they wish to subscribe to receive notifications.
-If not specified WebSub Subscriber Services will auto generate a unique random service path segment.
-Ballerina WebSub Subscriber Services could thus be registered as WebHooks to receive event notifications.
-In this example, a WebSub Subscriber service is used to implement a GitHub-based WebHook service.
+GitHub webhooks provide the capability to receive notifications based on the events in a github repository.
+The Ballerina `websub` module can define websub-compliant webhooks which are used to receive notifications from any websub-compliant `hub` implementation.
+Specify the github pubsubhub API URL and the relevant event URL as the `target` parameter in `@websub:SubscriberServiceConfig` annotation.
+Start the `websub:SubscriberService` to receive event notifications.

 ::: code websub_webhook_sample.bal :::